Sabinoso Wilderness: Geology

-The Sabino Wilderness contains a sequence of sedimentary rocks, which are close to flat lying or dipping very gently to the southeast.
+The Sabinoso Wilderness contains a sequence of sedimentary rocks, which are close to flat lying or dipping very gently to the southeast.
 These rocks are almost entirely sandstones, siltstones, and shales, and represent geological time from the Late Triassic to the Early Cretaceous epochs.
 These rocks record a variety of paleoenvironments, including alluvial streams, floodplains, lakes and ponds, wind-blown eolian dunes, and in the youngest of the rocks, some sandy shallow marine settings.

 The geological formations represented at the surface within the Wilderness include the Santa Rosa, Chinle, Entrada, Morrison, and Mesa Rica Formations.
 Buried beneath the area are Paleozoic sedimentary rocks and Precambrian crystalline rocks making up the geological basement.

 Several of the lithologies present in the Wilderness have eroded to form prominent cliffs, including the thick sandstone beds of the Chinle Formation, and the Entrada Sandstone.
 The former are reddish-brown to maroon; the latter a salmon-orange color.